A bodybuilding enthusiast named GermanLifter decided to conduct a social experiment to see how much easier life was for attractive dudes.

 […] All of the following convos take place in a time frame of about 2 hours (srs).
 I can’t even keep up with all the matches/messages I’m getting, it would probably take 10+ people working full time to talk to all the girls who want this guy.”

-It doesn’t matter how raunchy and offensive his opening line is, these girls are totally into him!
+It doesn’t matter how raunchy and offensive his opening line is, he still gets responses.

 Like seriously, how far can this guy go before someone draws the line?